 To analyze all these different kinds of statements is outside of the scope of this note; we want to turn attention to a particular kind of statements: statements on mathematical statements in how far as they are used to (allegedly) establish mathematical results.
-One kind of such statements we have already considered: Formalistic stories consisting of a formal header and a linearly told substancive story.
+One important kind of such statements we have already considered: Formalistic stories consisting of a formal header and a linearly told substantive story.
 Given such a text, one can then also say that just the formalistic header is a statement on a statement.
-More generally, whenever in a text a sentence or a body of sentences S occurs in which a statement on on some statement of the text is made, one can say that S constitutes a statement on a statement in the context of S in the text.